 The NYSDEC Guidelines recommend use of the USFWS Guidelines for documenting the presence or probable absence of the federally and state-listed threatened northern long-eared bat (Myotis septentrionalis; NLEB) as part of the standard bat surveys at wind projects.
-During conversations with the USFWS it was noted that the Project is within the dispersal range of Indiana bats (Myotis sodalis) known to use the Glen Falls Park hibernaculum, located near Watertown, New York.
-However, the USFWS also noted that past telemetry data indicates that these bats do not use summer ranges above 900' in elevation.
-The Project area occurs from 1,000' to 1,700' in elevation.
+During conversations with the USFWS it was noted that records of the Indiana bat would be associated with bats from the Fort Drum area, which are known to use the Glen Falls Park hibernaculum, located near Watertown, New York.
+Since Fort Drum and the Glen Falls Park hibernaculum are located more than 60 miles southwest of the Project area, Indiana bats are highly unlikely to occur.
 Despite this, data analysis for this survey will include both bat species.